tomysmile/frappe_wiki/Migrating-to-nightly-version-(future-v15).md

 Frappe v15 will drop the default index on `modified` field because it was seldomly used.

 If your queries require an index on the `modified` field you should selectively add it on your doctypes.

+### Dropped python dependencies

+We drop dependencies which aren't used anymore.
+This means if you were indirectly importing them in your app they will start breaking.

+Following python dependencies are removed:

+- `googlemaps`
+- `urllib3`
+- `gitdb`
+- `pyasn1`
+- `pypng`
+- `google-auth-httplib2`

+As a good practice, always pin dependencies you heavily depend on in your apps.